nickteff/tableaux/README.md

 5. `python -m mapper`

 This is run and populate output for `n = 2, 3, 4, 5, 6, 7` of the descent algorithm.
 The output html files are found in the output directory.

+## docs

+for a work in progress overview of what this is intending to investigate feel free to start [here](/docs/Tableaux.md)